 While Apple’s App Store was the second-largest with about 1.85 million iOS apps available.

-Considering the above facts, many large enterprises have already changed or are in the process of changing their developmental processes by switching to the latest mobile app development frameworks.
+Considering the above facts, many large enterprises have already changed or are in the process of changing their developmental processes by switching to the latest and successful mobile app development frameworks.

 As per Gartner’s report companies that have developed and deployed at least three different types of applications (other than web apps), among them 91% were mobile apps.

-In this article, we’ll closely understand and compare the best cross-platform app development framework to look over in 2020.
+In this article, we’ll closely understand and compare the best cross platform app development framework to look over in 2021.

 Before we move on to this topic, let’s discover some basics about them.